-If birth rate is high and death rate is low, The population will increase and will bring Change.
+If the birth rate is high and the death rate is low, The population will increase and will bring Change.

 Absolute numbers are obtained by the Earlier pollution ( e.g., that of 1991) From the pollution of 2001.

-Since 1981 birth rates have also starts Declining gradually, resulting in gradual Decline in absolute numbers.
+Since 1981 birth rates have also started Declining gradually, resulting in a gradual decline in absolute numbers.

-Migration is important determinant of Population change. it changes not only the Populationsize but also the population Composition of urban and rural population in Terms of age and sex composition.
+Migration is an important determinant of population change. it changes not only the Population size but also the population Composition of the urban and rural population in terms of age and sex composition.

-Age composition of a population is the number of people in difference age groups in a country. it is one of the most basic characteristics of a population.
+The age composition of a population is the number of people in different age groups in a country. it is one of the most basic characteristics of a population.
 A person’s age influences what he needs, buys, does and thinks.
-Number and percentage of a population found within the children (young), adult (middle aged) and the aged (old) groups determine population’s social and economic structure.
+The number and percentage of a population found within the children (young), adult (middle-aged) and the aged (old) groups determine the population’s social and economic structure.

-Age composition of population is expressed in terms of three broad age groups –
+Age composition of the population is expressed in terms of three broad age groups:

 The dependent population is either in the age group of below 15 years or in the age group of over 59 years.
-41.3 % of Indian population who depend on 58.7% of Indian population who are of working age.
-So the percentage of dependent population is quite large.
-This is putting heavy burden on the families and State.
+41.3 % of the Indian population depend on 58.7% of the Indian population who are of working age.
+So the percentage of the dependent population is quite large.
+This is putting a heavy burden on the families and the State.

-Sex ratio is defined as the number of females per 1000 males in the population.
+The sex ratio is defined as the number of females per 1000 males in the population.
 According to the 2001 census, the sex ratio in India was 933 females per 1000 males.
 This information is an important social indicator to measure the extent of equality between males and females in a society at a given time.
-The sex ratio in the country has always remained unfavorable to females.
-Kerala has a sex ration of 1058 females per 1000 males, Pondicherry has 1001 females for ever 1000 males, while Delhi has only 821 females per 1000 and Haryana has just 861.
+The sex ratio in the country has always remained unfavourable to females.
+Kerala has a sex ratio of 1058 females per 1000 males, Pondicherry has 1001 females forever 1000 males, while Delhi has only 821 females per 1000 and Haryana has just 861.

 Literacy is a very important quality of a population.
-Low levels of literacy are a serious obstacle for economic improvement.
+Low levels of literacy are a serious obstacle to economic improvement.
 According-to-the Census of 200, a person aged 7 years and above who can read and write with understanding in any language, is treated as literate.
-The literacy rate is the county as per the Census of 2001 is 64.84 percent; 76026 per cent for males and 53.67 per cent for females.
+The literacy rate in the county as per the Census of 2001 is 64.84 per cent; 76026 per cent for males and 53.67 per cent for females.

 (i) Primary Sector: Agriculture, animal husbandry, forestry, logging, fishery etc. are collectively known as Primary activities. these are primary because production is carried on with the help of nature.

-(iii) Tertiary Sector: It is sector which provides services to both primary as well as secondary sector. it includes transport, communication, banking, insurance, public administration, defense etc.
+(iii) Tertiary Sector: It is a sector that provides services to both primary as well as secondary sectors. it includes transport, communication, banking, insurance, public administration, defence etc.

 Developed nations have a high proportion of people in secondary and tertiary activities. developing countries tend to have a higher proportion of their workforce engaged in primary activities.
-In India, about 64 percent of the population is engaged only in agriculture. the proportion of population dependent on secondary and tertiary sectors is about 13 and 20 per cent respectively.
+In India, about 64 per cent of the population is engaged only in agriculture. the proportion of the population dependent on secondary and tertiary sectors is about 13 and 20 per cent respectively.

 Need to change the present occupational structure of India:

 (i) Too much dependence on agriculture: There is too much pressure on agriculture which cannot bear such a burden.
-Average productivity of workers in agriculture is very low.
+The average productivity of workers in agriculture is very low.